UCdasec/CrossEM/README.md

 ## Requirements
-This project is written in Python 3.8, Tensorflow 2.3.1 and Pytorch 2.0 .
+This project is written in Python 3.8, Tensorflow 2.3.1 and Pytorch 2.0.
+Our experiments were performed on the following machines:
-Our experiments is running with:

 * GPU machine (Intel i9 CPU, 128GB memory,and a NVIDIA  NVIDIA 4080 GPU).
 * GPU Server (Optional for accelarted Performance:AMD EPYC 7742 64-Core processor with 512 gB memory and 4 NVIDIA A100-SXM GPU)

-## Datasets (**Access is limited to our lab members only at this point**)
+## Datasets

-Our datasets used in this study can be accessed through the link below (last modified March 2023):
+Our datasets used in this study can be accessed through the link below (last modified: **Sept.
+2024**):

 https://mailuc-my.sharepoint.com/:f:/g/personal/wang2ba_ucmail_uc_edu/EmwWSN0WkY1HuYST2xfZ5Q4Baw0hJ15QHtPuC2tIcPCQNQ?e=k7HPUq

 Note: the above link need to be updated every 6 months due to certain settings of OneDrive.
 If you find the links are expired and you cannot access the data, please feel free to email us (boyang.wang@uc.edu).
-We will be update the links as soon as we can.
+We will be update the links as soon as we can (typically within 1~2 days).
 Thanks!

 ## Code:
 The codebased include 3 folders: